Practical Panoramic Imaging

 The second category of errors involves factors associated with the panoramic equipment that may lead to poor image formation.

-– The most common machine variable error occurs with selection of the incorrect exposure setting – usually kVp.
-Kilovoltage settings that are too high produce dark images while low kVp settings result in light images.
-Correction of this type of error usually involves a retake at a kVp that is either 5% above, in the case of an underexposed radiograph, or 5% below, in the case of an overexposed radiograph, the initial setting.
+Incorrect Exposure.
+The most common machine variable error occurs with selection of the incorrect exposure setting, usually the kVp.
+Kilovoltage settings that are too high produce dark images, while low kVp settings result in light images.
+Correction of this type of error usually involves a retake at a kVp setting that is either 5% above, in the case of an underexposed radiograph, or 5% below, in the case of an overexposed radiograph, the initial setting.
 In the case of digital radiography, only overexposures can be corrected with use of image software.
 A severely underexposed image does not contain all of the information in the first place and density manipulation will not improve the image quality.
-The two examples here show the effect of overexposure (Figure 44) and underexposure (Figure 45) on the panoramic image.
+The two examples here show the effect of overexposure (Figure 37) and underexposure (Figure 38) on the panoramic image.

-Incorrect program selection – An error that may occur principally with panoramic units that allow various program options, is failure to change the program after the previous patient.
-This results in exposure of the patient using the previous program choice.
+Incorrect program selection.
+An error that can occur on panoramic units with variable program options is forgetting to reset the program selection after the patient is dismissed.
+This results in exposure of the next patient using the wrong program rather than the standard one.